lsoft/Ninject/README.markdown

 ...

+[This fork is OBSOLETE today: Please refer to Ninject 3.3.2 or higher]

 This fork is based on Ninject 3.2.3 and is intended for .Net Core 2.
 All unit tests are green except for one.
 For additonal information please refer https://github.com/ninject/Ninject.Extensions.Factory/issues/35